Louise-Fernando/Louise-Fernando/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-## 🔧 Projects

-Foozy 🍜 – A restaurant listing app in SwiftUI
-Bebas 🤚 - An app that provides a simpler way to learn sign language

-##
 👨‍💻 Software Engineer & Lifelong Learner
 Tagline: Code.
 Learn.
 Improve.
 Repeat.

+## 🔧 Projects
+Eatsway: A restaurant listing app in SwiftUI with AR Navigation
+Shadee: Shadee is a machine learning-powered app that helps users identify their skin tone and undertone directly from their face.
+Based on this analysis, Shadee provides personalized shade recommendations for beauty products like foundation, concealer, and skincare.
+##

 🚀 Skills
 Logo	Skill